Blog

 How to administer Choking First Aid to infants in an emergency.

 Babies are born with relatively small nasal passages and underdeveloped lungs compared to adults.
-Overwhlemingly this is not cause for concern but parents and infant caregivers should always contact the child’s pediatrician if they’re concerned about baby’s health.
+Overwhelmingly this is not cause for concern but parents and infant caregivers should always contact the child’s pediatrician if they’re concerned about baby’s health.

 What Can Parents Do